About Meriam Murray

 She says the one-to-one attention she received from professors has also been key to finding her way.
 “They got to know me, and they gave me really valuable critiques on my portfolio.
 That allowed me to get better, and to grow as a designer.
 I feel very much prepared to be successful.”

 A case can be made that Meriam is already successful.
-She’s a semi-finalist in the American Society of Interior Designers portfolio contest.
-The Troy architectural firm where she interned, Architecture +, has given her a part-time job.
+She was a semi-finalist in the American Society of Interior Designers portfolio contest.
+The Troy architectural firm where she interned, Architecture +, hired her after she graduated in 2020.

 Meriam says the Sage community also helped her in more personal ways.
 Her shyness once made her reluctant to get involved socially.
 “Here, I’ve felt able to break through.
 I’ve learned how to communicate.
 I’ve become more confident.”